codership/documentation/galeracluster/source/documentation/install-mysql.rst

    yum install galera-4 mysql-wsrep-8.0

-Please note that on CentOS 8 and RedHat 8, you need to disable MySQL and MariaDB modules before installing Galera Cluster from a repository under https://releases.galeracluster.com/.
+Please note that on Red Hat 8, you need to disable MySQL and MariaDB modules before installing Galera Cluster from a repository under https://releases.galeracluster.com/.
 In order to do this, execute the following from the command-line: